nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Exiting the Program: `exit`

-Automatically saves all of the user's client data and exits the program.
+Automatically saves all the user's client data and exits the program.

 Format: `exit`